 Trying to get noticed at work by razzle-dazzling others with impressive terminology doesn’t work.
 That, and the use of complicated sentences, will only mark you as a snob.
 That’s not what you need to get noticed at work for.

-Improved communication skills are useful while outlining your career objectives to your superiors, too.
+Improved communication skills are useful while outlining your career objectives to the members of the management team, too.
 If you feel that your verbal technique needs working on, find some useful reference material to study and also observe how effective communicators around you handle themselves.

 Creative Input – A Sure Attention Grabber